-Every aspect of your Duo two-factor authentication system can be managed from the Duo Admin Panel.
-This includes creating and managing applications, enrolling and activating users, issuing and managing SMS passcodes and bypass codes, managing mobile devices, fine-tuning the user experience of your Duo installation, and more.
+Manage your Duo deployment from the Duo Admin Panel.
+This includes configuring Duo Single Sign-On, creating and managing applications, enrolling and activating users, issuing and managing SMS passcodes and bypass codes, managing mobile devices, fine-tuning the user experience of your Duo installation, and more.

 The browser used to access the Admin Panel must support TLS 1.2, which most modern browsers do by default.
-If you are concerned about compatibility, please update your browser or check your browser’s SSL implementation here: https://www.ssllabs.com.
+If you have issues accessing the site, please update your browser to a recent version of Chrome, Firefox, Edge, Safari, etc. or check your browser’s SSL implementation here: https://www.ssllabs.com.

 To access the Duo Admin Panel: